Parent Support & Resources

 “It Took Courage to Tell Me”

 Sometimes, kids keep silent because they are worried that reporting bullying will cause it to get worse.
 Other kids are worried about an adult’s response.
 For instance, they question whether adults will do anything about the bullying.
 And they worry that they will be encouraged to fight back when they are too scared to do anything.
 As a result, it’s important to praise your child for speaking up about the bullying.
 Acknowledge how difficult it is to talk about it.
-Reporting bullying is not only brave, but also the best way to overcome bullying.
+Reporting bullying is not only brave but also the best way to overcome bullying.

 “This Is Not Your Fault”

 Sometimes kids feel like they did something to cause the bullying.
 Telling an adult just deepens their embarrassment and shame.
-Remind your child that bullying is a choice the bully makes and that the responsibility for the bullying lies with bullies.
+Remind your child that bullying is a choice the bully makes and that the responsibility for the bullying lies with the bullies.
 Also, be sure your child knows that bullying happens to a lot of people, but together you are going to figure out what to do.

 “How Do You Want to Handle It?”